On Tree of Life anniversary, US Jews say they feel more isolated

 As in much of the country, there have been instances of antisemitic graffiti on school properties in Pittsburgh.
 According to the Anti-Defamation League, the number of antisemtic incidents since Oct.
 7 has spiked 388%, with 312 incidents documented through Oct.
 23, more than half linked to the war in Gaza.

-At the same time, too, The Council on American-Islamic Relations reports that it has also seen a spike in anti-Muslim incidents, saying it received 774 complaints since Oct.
+At the same time, too, the Council on American-Islamic Relations reports that it has also seen a spike in anti-Muslim incidents, saying it has received 774 complaints since Oct.
 7, the most in three weeks since 2015.

 “There’s a very different vibe going on now,” says Mr. Golin.
 “Political beliefs, political ideology, foreign policy shouldn’t impact the behavior between neighbors, but it kind of does.
 Conversations are very difficult because it’s hard to keep separate the politics of the Middle East with the lives of American Jews.
-And so, that sense of where are all the other neighbors who told us that they were there for us?
+And so that sense of, where are all the other neighbors who told us that they were there for us?
 Where are they now?
 Especially just as we’re coming up to the fifth commemoration, that’s especially hard for many members of the community.”

 The climate on college campuses also remains tense as students rally in competing protests and demonstrations in support of Hamas or Israel, each condemning the other as holding murderous views.